Henry St John (MP for Huntingdon)

+Biography

 St John was a younger son of Oliver St John, 3rd Baron St John of Bletso and his wife Dorothy Reid, daughter of Sir John Rede or Reid, of Odington, Gloucestershire.
 He was knighted on 24 July 1619 at Bletsoe together with his brother Beauchamp, MP.
 Apart from Beauchamp, four other brothers, Oliver, Rowland, Anthony and Alexander were to become MPs.

 In 1621 St John was elected Member of Parliament for Huntingdon.
 He was re-elected MP for Huntingdon in 1624 and again in 1625.

 St John died without issue.
 His eldest brother Oliver inherited the Barony and became Earl of Bolingbroke.